 There is a particular time of year though, that flowers stain whole landscapes pink, yellow or purple.
 People head out on bushwalks hunting for delicate rare hidden orchids.
 The grey nomads fill the free camps.
 There is a buzz in town when the flowers bloom.

-If you are interested in seeing Western Australia’s incredible wildflowers for yourself, you have lots of options to choose from.
+If you are interested in seeing the incredible wildflowers of Western Australia for yourself, you have lots of options to choose from.
 I have compiled all the information that you need in this post to get a flower fix.

 Kambarang is one of the Noongar people’s Six Seasons.
 According to the local Aboriginal people, Kambarang is the height of the Wildflower season.
 The Noongar Seasons do not follow a ‘scheduled pattern’, rather the start of each new season takes it’s cue from what is happening in Nature.
 Kambarang is my favourite time of year.